-I would put her in a dining chair, tip her back (resting the back chair on my lap) and I would say things like: “Hi, I’m Dentist Mommy.
+- I would put her in a dining chair, tip her back (resting the back chair on my lap) and I would say things like: “Hi, I’m Dentist Mommy.
 May I put my hands near your mouth?
-May I put this toothbrush (or kid flosser) in your mouth?”
+May I put this toothbrush (or flosser) in your mouth?”
 I also used the dentist’s name and we would shake hands and introduce ourselves.
 She got such a kick out of it.

 - 20 mini marshmallows

-– glue, scissors, and a ruler
+- glue (I used a glue stick and scrapbook glue), scissors, and a ruler

 Step 1: Cut your paper pieces.

-- I put the front of the mouth at the 3.5″ (three and one half inch) mark on the ruler and then folded the card stock over the ruler’s edge.
+- I put the front of the mouth at the 3.5″ (three and one-half inch) mark on the ruler and then folded the cardstock over the ruler’s edge.

-- Scoot the fold to the 1/4″ (one quarter of an inch) and fold the card stock over the edge of the ruler.
+- Scoot the fold to the 1/4″ (one-quarter of an inch) and fold the cardstock over the edge of the ruler.

 - Repeat on the other side.